StockSharp/doc/en/topics/api/order_books/grouped.md

 ## Implementation of a grouped order book:

-To work with a grouped order book, it's necessary to first set up reception through [subscriptions](subscriptions.md), and then call the extension method [Group](xref:StockSharp.Messages.Extensions.Group):
+To work with a grouped order book, it's necessary to first set up reception through [subscriptions](subscriptions.md), and then call the extension method [Group](xref:StockSharp.Messages.Extensions.Group(StockSharp.Messages.IOrderBookMessage,System.Decimal)):

 ```cs
 // Grouping order book data with a price aggregation step, for example, 0.5 units of price